-The Algol connection with Ceres is very strange because Medusa’s head motif is also found on the Sicilian flag.
+Ceres was discovered in Sicily and named as such because of her close mythological and cult connections to this Mediterranean island.
+Enna in Sicily was said to be where Persephone was abducted by Pluto, who apparently flew out of the volcano Etna.
+Ceres was discovered right on the fixed star Algol in Medusa’s head!
+Ceres is really exact Algol at 0 degrees 00’!
+The Algol connection with Ceres is all the more strange because Medusa’s head motif is also found on the Sicilian flag.
 They have mixed Ceres symbolism with Medusa by entwining the snakes with sprigs of wheat.
-Later we will see the snake symbolism again with the stars involved in this chart.
+Later we will see the snake symbolism again with the stars involved in Ceres’ discovery chart.
 The whole thing is pretty uncanny.

 Ceres Discovery Chart

+“The Hades Moon, and the devouring mother, is reflected too in life-threatening childhood events: difficult birth, traumatic separations, alienation and rejection….
 There is indeed a treasure at the heart of the Hades Moon.
 It offers the gift of empowerment and regeneration, the strength to face fearlessly whatever must be.”

 This mirrors everything I have been finding out about Ceres so far.
 I have always felt there was such a heavy Plutonic influence, but I thought it just came from the connections of Ceres to the Persephone myth.
 However it is more than that, Pluto is right here in her birthchart, smacking us in the face full force with that Yod.
 The other planet of seperation and death of course is Saturn, which as we have seen weighs heavy on the ascendant.
 Saturn is opposing Venus, so affection is expressed with difficulty, it’s far more tough love and discipline here, like a matron.
 There is also practical magic.
 Ceres in her Virgo guise rules nurses and midwives, so this is fitting.